Health Conditions & Chronic Disease

 Fresh fruit is one of the best foods for Multiple Sclerosis because it provides a myriad of micronutrients and antioxidant chemicals, including polyphenols, carotenoids, and anthocyanins.

-Many fruits, like kiwi, berries, banana, and papaya, are also high in magnesium, a lack of which could be linked to MS progression.
+Some fruits also contain magnesium, a lack of which could be linked to MS progression.
 In general, MS experts recommend getting nutrients, like magnesium, from foods rather than from supplements.

 Since MS is a condition that is made worse by oxidative stress, antioxidant intake can have an important role in stopping disease progression as well.